What is Orientation and Mobility Training?

 SAMBT finds that its community based model stimulates interest and raises awareness around abilities and potential of blind people.

-SAMBT provides everyone that has been trained on its O&M course with white canes, and other devices for the blind.
-As SAMBT works in under-privileged areas it does not charge the individual for training or assistive devices.
+SAMBT provides all our clients with white canes, and other assistive devices for the blind.
+We do not charge our clients for either the training or assistive devices as appropriate.

 SAMBT practitioners are able to provide an Early Childhood Intervention service.
 This includes training and guiding parents and caregivers on how to stimulate the normal development of their blind child; ensuring that other professionals such as social workers and occupational therapists are involved; advising and assisting with schooling issues; etc. Parents of blind pre-school children are helped with and given new hope for their child’s future.